 Add authorization codes are available beginning the second week of the semester.
 Summer session procedures may differ.
-While the college will make every attempt to notify students via email when they are moved from the waitlist into the class, it is the student's responsibility to be aware of their registration status.
+While the college will make every attempt to notify students via e-mail when they are moved from the waitlist into the class, it is the student's responsibility to be aware of their registration status.
 A waitlist priority status does not guarantee admission to the class.

 Waitlist students should attend the first-class meeting.
 The instructor will utilize the waitlist to assign add authorization codes if seats are available.
 The waitlist process activity will cease at midnight prior to the 2nd week of the semester for full-term courses.
-The waitlist will be available for faculty to view for 14 calendar days (3 days for short term classes) after the start date and no longer available.
+The waitlist will be available for faculty to view up until the census date of your class and no longer available after the census date of your class.
 Students adding the class will need to drop themselves from the waitlist and then add the course with an Add Authorization Code online.
 Add Authorization Codes are required for all open and closed courses as of the second week of the semester.